Add this fun gross motor jumping game into your classroom or therapy routine this Valentine’s Day!

 What You’ll Need:

-–heart card printable (cut into strips by following the dotted lines)
+–Heart card printables (cut into strips by following the dotted lines) or try the wheelchair version (also included in the printable pack)

 What to do:

 Gather up some construction paper and cut out about 10 hearts.
-Or have kiddos trace and cut out those hearts for themselves!
+Or have kids trace and cut out those hearts for themselves!
 Try to make the hearts big enough that both of your child’s feet can fit on them.
+Have kids cut on the dotted lines on the printable to make them into individual strips.

 Give your child the first card.
 Tell him to arrange the hearts on the floor exactly as he sees them on the card.
 This is a great visual motor and visual perceptual task.